 Now, every time you add a new node to the cluster, define a rack-zone ID for the node.

 The rack-zone ID must comply with the following rules:

-- Length: up to 63 characters.
+- Maximum length of 63 characters.